Bitcoin is a new type of money that works very differently to traditional money. Here’s a quick introduction covering the key facts you need to know.

 You can use your Bitcoin just like regular money.
 Transactions are sent and received directly between one person and another—be it for personal or business purposes.

-Currently, there are two main types of Bitcoin: Bitcoin Cash (BCH) and Bitcoin Core (BTC).
+Currently, there are two main types of Bitcoin: Bitcoin Cash (BCH) and Bitcoin (BTC).
 When you use Bitcoin Cash, these transactions cost only micro fees (less than a cent!).
 As such, they’re a lot cheaper and also much faster than international bank transfers.

 You can also choose to store your money as Bitcoin.
 If you’re storing larger amounts, consider purchasing a hardware wallet to add an extra layer of security to your storage.